Choices for the 21st century

 Let’s start with my convictions, after all, they also determine the context of this concept … they are the frameworks for “my” objectivism.

 In terms of the environment, a great deal of emphasis is often placed on the impact that livestock farming has on nature.
-Of course.
+Of course, by all means.
 It is regularly used as an argument to move people towards more plant-based food, vegetarianism or veganism.
-But: If you respect nature, you also accept that animal products should be included in our food packagein limited quantities.
+But: If you respect nature, you also accept that animal products should be included in our food package in limited quantities.
 If you respect nature, you do not dismiss the immense impact of clearing rainforests to fulfill all the need for plant-based food on our planet.

 You should certainly not forget forestry itself in this context.
-Contemporary forests – with a few exceptions – are basically nothing but fields with trees instead of wheat or something.
-And then bear in mind that it has been long and widely proven that monoculture plants are just as like pigs in a closed stable are bored and unhappy!
+Contemporary forests – with a few exceptions – are basically nothing but fields with trees instead of wheat or something else.
+And then bear in mind that it has been long and widely proven that monoculture plants just like pigs in a closed stable are bored and unhappy!

 We certainly need to make other choices.
 Then let it be smart choices.
 And not replace one wrong pattern with another one.

-Smart choices based on regenerative design – one of the paths within Donut Economics.
+Smart choices based on regenerative design – one of the paths within Doughnut Economics.